awsdocs/iam-user-guide/doc_source/reference_policies_examples_ec2-start-stop-tags.md

 # EC2: Start or Stop Instances Based on Tags<a name="reference_policies_examples_ec2-start-stop-tags"></a>

 This example shows how you might create a policy that allows starting or stopping instances with the tag key–value pair `Project = DataAnalytics`, but only by principals with the tag key–value pair `Department = Data`\.
 This policy grants the permissions necessary to complete this action from the AWS API or AWS CLI only\.
 To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.
+Then, follow the directions in [create a policy](access_policies_create.md) or [edit a policy](access_policies_manage-edit.md)\.

 The condition in the policy returns true if both parts of the condition are true\.
 The instance must have the `Project=DataAnalytics` tag\.
 In addition, the IAM principal \(user or role\) making the request must have the `Department=Data` tag\.